BarbosaO/Solar-System-Timer/README.md

 # Real Time Astronomy

+### About

-Displays light’s distance traveled and progress to other planets in the solar system in real time
+- An application that displays light’s distance traveled and progress to other planets in the solar system in real time.

+$$M=E-eSinE$$